Some1NamedNate/Inkxbot/README.md

 # Inkxbot
 Inkxbot is a discord bot that can read the Splatoon schedule, send information on Hearthstone Cards, read The Just Dance Wiki, and More!(the bot is still in development)

-this is the repository is where I show Inkxbot's code
+this is the repository is where I show Inkxbot's code, I rather that you don't run a instant copy of my bot, the source code is just to show my progress on my bot and have a webhook send a message to the bot's home server.

-also, the rewrite branch is for a little bit of teaching of the discord.py library rewrite too
+also, the rewrite branch is for a little bit of teaching of the discord.py library rewrite too.

 ## Requirements